HellenG/RepData_PeerAssessment1/PA1_template.md

 ## Average daily activity pattern

-Daily activity pattern is computed using the aggregate using the aggregate function which gets the averages across all time intervals.
+Daily activity pattern is computed using the aggregate function which gets the averages across all time intervals.

 ```r